Gavin Sheets Player Props: White Sox vs. Twins

 Gavin Sheets At The Plate

-- In seven games played this season, he has not hit a long ball.
+- This season, Sheets has tallied at least one hit in four of eight games (50.0%), and had multiple hits twice.

-- Sheets has driven in a run in one game this year, and it was more than one in that game.
+- He has not hit a home run in his eight games this year.

-- He has scored a run in three of seven games so far this year.
+- He has scored in three of eight games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.